How to position your construction company for success

 The most important questions

-Most construction leaders were already discussing how to prepare their companies for the next recession — with many asking, “How will we capitalize on the midterm and long-term opportunities revealed during a recession?”
+Most construction leaders were already discussing how to prepare their companies for the future — with many asking, “How will we capitalize on the midterm and long-term opportunities revealed during a recession?”
 Countless construction owners and management teams were focused on building great teams and strong balance sheets to take advantage of the next downturn.
 Now they’re asking, “How do I plan for success tomorrow given so much uncertainty today?”.

 - What are our core strengths in each of our markets and service offerings?